D.C. direct

 For the closing session, Education Commissioner Stephen Pruitt will outline how Kentucky schools can make a difference in light of recent studies that show the classroom environment can affect a student’s learning and academic progress by as much as 25 percent.

-As part of its decision in a rate increase sought by Kentucky Power Co., the state Public Service Commission eliminated the utility’s separate rate for schools.
+No special rate As part of its decision in a rate increase sought by Kentucky Power Co., the state Public Service Commission eliminated the utility’s separate rate for schools.
 The rate had been implemented on a pilot basis, and an initial settlement called for the rate to be made permanent and extended to all schools served by Kentucky Power.
 However, the PSC found that continuing the rate could not be justified based on the power usage characteristics of the schools and because other customers would have had to subsidize the special rates.
 The PSC’s overall decision in the case reduced the utility’s base rate increase request by fourth-fifths.
 Kentucky Power serves 20 counties in eastern Kentucky.

-We didn’t skip an issue: You can read the March Kentucky School Advocate online and catch up on the 82nd Annual Conference held March 2–4 in Louisville.
+March Kentucky School Advocate online and catch up on the 82nd Annual Conference held March 2–4 in Louisville.
 Get a recap of the major speakers and learn about some of the clinic sessions you may have missed.